akpw/SwiftNetworkImages/README.md

 ## Features
-* Written in Swift 2.2 and Xcode 7.3

 * `MVVM`, with simple DIY bindings for mutable `ViewModel`s

 * Shows and easy way to build UI in code with iOS9 `NSLayoutAnchor`, `UILayoutGuide`, and `UIStackView`